-Once a year, the sponsor must provide the National Agency for Medicines with a list of all suspected serious adverse reactions which have occurred during the period in question.
-The year is considered to have begun on the date on which commencement of the clinical trial was permitted in the first EU Member State.
+According to section 10g of the Medical Research Act, once a year, the sponsor must provide Fimea with a list of all suspected serious adverse reactions which have occurred during the period in question.
 At the same time, the sponsor must supply a brief report of the safety of persons participating in the clinical trial.
-The report must be signed by the person responsible for the trial and it shall take into account all facts relating to the trial, not only the safety of the investigational medical product.
-This requirement remains in force throughout the period of the clinical trial.
+The report shall take into account all facts relating to the trial, not only the safety of the investigational medical product.
+This requirement remains in force throughout the period the clinical trial is ongoing in Finland.

-The sponsor must without delay inform the investigators and the National Agency for Medicines of any significant new observations relating to the safety of the investigational medicinal product.
+The sponsor must without delay inform the investigators and Fimea of any significant new observations relating to the safety of the investigational medicinal product.